 This Policy affects your legal rights and obligations so please read it carefully.
 If you have any questions, please contact us at firstname.lastname@example.org or call us on 21573261.

-The Data Controller is Burmarrad Commercials Limited, whose office is situated at Marjo, Burmarrad Road, Burmarrad, St Paul’s Bay SPB9060.
+The Data Controller is Burmarrad Group Limited, whose office is situated at Marjo, Burmarrad Road, Burmarrad, St Paul’s Bay SPB9060.

 Collection of Personal Data

 We may collect, store and process the following data about you:

 We collect, process, store and use personal data when you request rental, leasing and aftersales services or other services from Burmarrad Group.
 This includes your name, email, mobile number, and address.

 We may keep a record of any correspondence with you if you contact us.

 We may keep details of the resources you access and of your visits to our website.
 This information could include (a) your computer or other device’s unique ID number; (b) technical information about your device such as type of device, web browser or operating system; (c) your preferences and settings such as time zone and language; and (d) statistical data about your browsing actions and patterns.

 We collect this information using cookies in accordance with the ‘IP Address and Cookie’ section of this Policy and we use the information we collect on an anonymous basis to improve our services, and for analytical and research purposes.